 So what’s going on?
 There are two distinct possibilities: the first is that Walker’s injury was sufficiently bad enough to cause severe scarring.
 When this is profound enough, it can permanently kill hair follicles and is known as 'cicatricial alopecia or Scarring Alopecia

 , which can appear as at least one rounded bald patch that is the size of a coin, or larger.
 In photographs, however, Walker’s hair loss doesn’t quite appear to match the typical profile of an Alopecia Areata patch, and it would be unlikely that the hair had not regrown by now, as the condition usually heals itself within six months.

 is commonly seen after burns to the scalp, though it can also happen after extreme inflammation, as seen as a result of dermatological conditions such as lichen planus

 Possible third option?

 , so it could well be the case that this has also affected his crown.
-Male pattern baldness causes thinning of the hairs located around the top of the scalp - including the crown, vertex and hairline - so developing a bald spot on his crown is likely if the politician is not using preventative treatments, like the GOP's leader, Donald Trump.
+Male pattern baldness causes thinning of the hairs located around the top of the scalp - including the crown, vertex and hairline - so developing a bald spot on his crown is likely if the politician is not using preventative treatments, like the GOP's leader, Donald Trump

-By tailoring the components of each course to the specific needs of the individual and their level and pattern of shedding, Belgravia’s hair loss specialists find that many clients experience significant results from stabilising hair fall to increasing hair density and promoting healthy hair growth - as well as preventing baldness
+By tailoring the components of each course to the specific needs of the individual and their level and pattern of shedding, hair loss specialists find that men can experience significant results from stabilising hair fall to increasing hair density and promoting healthy hair growth - as well as preventing baldness

 What would be interesting would be to see Mr Walker’s bald patch up close; this would allow for a definitive diagnosis, and may prove that what began as a scratch on the head actually coincided with the start of genetic hair thinning, which will only intensify with each passing year without treatment.